 The 30×30 Pledge

-Actions policing agencies can take to advance women
+Actions policing agencies can take to support and advance women.

 Introduction